-Per team, we expect that the early-bird cost will be Euro500, rising to the standard rate of Euro600 and then to a final 'late rate' of Euro800 per crew of five.
-This is comparable to other races of this size, length and complexity, and is designed to cover the race costs only.
+Per team, the early-bird cost will be GBP£300, rising to the standard rate of GBP£400 on 1 April..
+Entry closes on 1 May.
+The cost of entry is comparable to other races of this size, length and complexity, and is designed to cover the race costs only.

 Where's the money going?

-The race is expected to just cover its costs - but if there is any surplus, it will be given as a charitable donation to Kerry Mountain Rescue and to the Irish RNLI.
+The race is expected to just cover its costs (and will be backed by sponsors).
+In any case, a charitable donation will be made to Kerry Mountain Rescue and to the Irish RNLI.
 After all, we may need them!

 Do you need any volunteers to help with the race?